piercepatrick/Masters-Program-Tuition-Predictor/README.md

 - Filtered the DataFrame for program names that included keywords related to Data Science.
 - Dropped columns 'role', 'apply_date', 'gmat', , &'gre'.
 - Stripped all textual columns of preceding and succeeding brackets and quotation marks.
 - Replaced column values that were empty with Nan.
-- Visualized missing values in the DataFrame.
 - Cleaned the description column using texthero.
 - Created columns for whether or not the program requires the following:
   - GRE